aerospike-community/aerospike-linqpad-driver/README.md

 | **Cleanup Successful:**                                   |              |                   |               |              |                                   |                            |                                              |                                |                                |             |          |            |                   |         |
 | **TRUE**                                                  |              |                   |               |              |                                   |                            |                                              |                                |                                |             |          |            |                   |         |

+## Json Support

+You can read and write Json to or from an Aerospike set by means of the “ToJson” and “FromJson“methods.
+The driver supports embedded JSON data types which are compatible with Json from multiple databases.

-## JSON
+## Document API

-The driver supports the use of the Aerospike JSON support.
+The driver supports the use of the Aerospike Document API.
 This feature can be turned on or off from within the connection dialog.
 Below is an example where we show three different methods of obtaining a value within a JSON document.
 They are:

 -   Using the [Aerospike Operate](https://docs.aerospike.com/apidocs/csharp/html/m_aerospike_client_aerospikeclient_operate_2) API
 -   Using JSON Pathing
 -   Using an [Aerospike secondary index](https://docs.aerospike.com/server/architecture/secondary-index) with the driver’s Query extension method with [Aerospike filter expressions](https://docs.aerospike.com/server/operations/configure/cross-datacenter/filters)

-    The secondary index is defined on “neighbors” bin
+Note that the secondary index is defined on “neighbors” bin in the below example:

 ```
 test.graphG1Set.Get("201").Dump("Obtain the complete record from the DB");